California Naturalist Program Spring 2023 at Point ReyesSat, April 15

 COVID-19 Field Institute Guidelines

-In accordance with Marin County and CDC guidelines for public health, we will require all participants to respect the following COVID-19 procedures:
+In accordance with Marin County guidelines for public health and safety, we ask all participants to respect the following COVID-19 procedures:

 • Perform a health self-check before coming to class using the CDC Symptoms of Coronavirus as a guide

-• Do not attend class if you are experiencing COVID-19 symptoms, suspect you have been exposed to the virus, or are suffering from any other flu-like or respiratory illness.
+• Do not attend class if you are experiencing COVID symptoms, suspect you have been exposed to the virus, or are suffering from any other flu-like or respiratory illness

 • Participants exhibiting signs of respiratory illness may be asked to leave class